bigchaindb/site/_src/_guide/tutorial-car-telemetry-app.md

 carDID.define("myModel", "https://schema.org/v1/myModel")
 gpsDID.define("myModel", "https://schema.org/v1/myModel")
 ```

-As you can see, every object or actor (alice, car, GPS sensor) has now it's own key pair and identity in our system.
+As you can see, every object or actor (alice, car, GPS sensor) has now its own key pair and identity in our system.

 # Digital registration of assets on BigchainDB